Skip to main content

 The ‘Presented by’ section displays your webinar team, which means it can only be edited by editing the webinar’s presenters.
 Read this article to find out how to edit your webinar team.

 Tip!
-Use the ‘About this event’ section instead if you would like to show team members that aren’t part of the webinar team or simply want to list the team members in a different manner.
+Use the ‘About’ section instead if you would like to show team members that aren’t part of the webinar team or simply want to list the team members in a different manner.

 Editing the ‘Organization highlight’ section